-• Synchronization of blockchain transactions to customer identity: The use of a trust network running parallel to the asset-transactions blockchain allows an Originator-VASP to communicate to the Beneficiary-VASP ahead of the transaction on the blockchain.
-The tight synchronization between the customer information sent through the trust network and the asset transaction on the blockchain provides the foundation for (i) post-event auditing/reconciliation, and (ii) evidence for conflict-resolution and among VASPs who are members of the trust network.
+- Synchronization of blockchain transactions to customer identity: The use of a trust network running parallel to the asset-transactions blockchain allows an Originator-VASP to communicate to the Beneficiary-VASP ahead of the transaction on the blockchain.
+The tight synchronization between the customer information sent through the trust network and the asset transaction on the blockchain provides the foundation for (i) post-event auditing/reconciliation and (ii) evidence for conflict resolution among VASPs who are members of the trust network. - Exchange of information about active and revoked customer certificates: VASPs who are members of the trust network can exchange with each other some minimal information regarding the public-key certificates of their respective customers. - Exchange of signed assertions about customers: When an Originator-VASP queries another VASP in the trust network and obtains a valid copy of the public-key certificate of a customer of that VASP, the Originator-VASP has the option to further query that VASP for additional account information regarding the customer of that VASP.
+There are several standard protocols that can be used to deliver customer information assertions or claims [e.g., SAML (OASIS, 2005) and OIDC (Sakimura et al., 2014) are used extensively in various identity provider communities]. - Global interconnection of multiple VASP trust networks: In order for the VASP industry to scale up its services toward a global customer base, the trust networks of VASPs need to be interconnected in the same manner as autonomous systems are interconnected together based on ISP peering contracts.
+A global interconnection of multiple VASP trust networks allows a VASP in one trust network (domain) to obtain "clues" as to the existence of another VASP in a different trust network (foreign domain) who may be in possession of information relating to a destination customer's public key.

-- Exchange of information about active and revoked customer certificates: VASPs who are members of the trust network can exchange with each other some minimal information regarding the public key certificates of their respective customers. - Exchange of signed assertions about customers: When an Originator-VASP queries another VASP in the trust network and obtains a valid copy of the public key certificate of a customer of that VASP, the Originator-VASP has the option to further query that VASP for additional account information regarding the customer of that VASP.
-There are several standard protocols that can be used to deliver customer information assertions or claims (e.g. SAML [32] and OIDC [33] are used extensively in various identity provider communities). - Global interconnection of multiple VASP trust networks: In order for the VASP industry to scale-up their services towards a global customer base, the trust network of VASPs need to be interconnected in the same manner that autonomous systems are interconnected together based on ISP peering contracts.
-A global interconnection of multiple VASP trust networks allows a VASP in one trust network (domain) to obtain "clues" as to the existence of another VASP in different trust network (foreign domain) who may be in possession of information relating to a destination customer public key.
-For example, in Figure 6, the VASP at point A in Trust Network 1 who is seeking to fulfill an asset transfer request from the originator in Trust Network 1 to a beneficiary in Trust Network 3 may obtain reachability knowledge about a remote VASP at point F within in Trust Network 3.
-The expectation is that the VASP at point F may posses the public key certificate and assertions regarding the beneficiary (who is expected to be a customer of that remote VASP).
+For example, in Fig. 6, the VASP at point A in Trust Network 1 who is seeking to fulfill an asset transfer request from the originator in Trust